force11/Force11-DecisionTrees/data-repo-compliance/languages/en_US/nodes/questionnaire/citable.md

-Does the *repository* provide the required metadata for supporting data citation?
+Does the repository allow you to associate your ORCID ID with a dataset?